March 25 - 26, 2016

-The Harvard Experiments Working Group, in partnership with the Working Group on Political Psychology, will hold the First Annual Harvard Experimental Political Science Graduate Student Conference at Harvard University on Friday, March 25 and Saturday, March 26, 2016.
-The conference will comprise seven panels, each with faculty discussants.
-The keynote speaker for the conference will be Neil Malhotra, Professor of Political Economy in the Graduate School of Business at Stanford University.
+The Harvard Experiments Working Group, in partnership with the Working Group on Political Psychology, held the first annual Harvard Experimental Political Science Conference at Harvard University on Friday, March 25 and Saturday, March 26, 2016.
+The conference comprised seven panels, each with faculty discussants.
+The keynote speaker for the conference was Neil Malhotra, Professor of Political Economy in the Graduate School of Business at Stanford University.

 Supported by Dustin Tingley, Harvard's Working Group in Political Psychology and Behavior, the Institute for Quantitative Social Science, and the Weatherhead Center for International Affairs

 Panel 1: 8:00 am - 10:00 am, March 25th (Friday)

 Kevin Munger, New York University.
 "Tweetment Effects on the Tweeted: Social Norm Promotion on Online Harassers"